AlphxByte/Graphly/README.md

 ### Application logic
 The application logic is handled by the App and GraphlyWindow classes.
-The App class has 3 main components:
+Below there is a diagram showing the structure of **Graphly** project:<br>

+Graphly (namespace)
+???
+App
+?	 ???
+GraphlyWindow
+?	 ???
+Logger
+|	 ???
+MemoryTracker
+???
+SystemMetrics

+1. **App** is the main component for the **Graphly** project that will initialize the application and created the subcomponents from the diagram above.
+> Note: **App** component is only initializing the subcomponents and doesn't provide the application logic yet.<br>

+2. **GraphlyWindow** is a child class of the **Window** class from the **GraphlyUI** project that will handle the application specific logic for the main window.
+> Note: **GraphlyWindow** component might be changed in the future to **GraphlyMainWindow**.<br>

+3. **Logger** component is used for writing messages inside a log file or writing a message using a popup window.This component has 3 message types: Information, Warning and Error.
+If the Logger component doesn't get a file path to a log file to create it; it will be created based on the CurrentDir environment variable.<br>

-1. **MemoryTracker** for detecting memory leaks and unreleased resources.
+4. **MemoryTracker** for detecting memory leaks and unreleased resources for the **App** component.
-> An issue was found where if an error was thrown by the **App** class it will show in the output window inside as a memory leak.
-This is because std::runtime_error allocates a string that was given and that string lasts longer than the **App** class because it needs to be used in the catch block inside `Graphly\src\main.cpp`.
+> An issue was found where if an error was thrown by the **App** class it will show in the output window as a memory leak.
+This is because std::runtime_error allocates a string that was given, and that string lasts longer than the **App** class because it needs to beused in the catch block inside `Graphly\src\main.cpp`.
 After the catch block ends, the string is deallocated.

-2. **Logger** component is used for writing messages inside a log file or writing a message using a popup window.
-This component has 3 message types: Information, Warning and Error.
-If the Logger component doesn't get a file path to a log file to create it; it will be created based on the CurrentDir environment variable.

-3. **GraphlyWindow** a subclass of **Window** class from the **GraphlyUI** project.
-This component is meant to represent the main window of the application.
-> This class is currently empty and doesn't have logic yet.

 ### Math library
-**GraphlyMath** project is a dll that is used across the project for math-related calculations.
+**GraphlyMath** project is a DLL that is used across the project for math-related calculations.
 Features provided by **GraphlyMath**:<br>

 1. **FloatN** is an array of floats used mainly for storing float values together.